Formula feeding; Bottle feeding; Newborn care - infant formula; Neonatal care - infant formula

 Infants who drink enough formula and are gaining weight usually do not need extra vitamins or minerals.
 Your provider may prescribe extra fluoride if the formula is being made with water that has not been fluoridated.

 American Academy of Pediatrics website.
-Amount and schedule of formula feedings. www.healthychildren.org/English/ages-stages/baby/formula-feeding/Pages/Amount-and-Schedule-of-Formula-Feedings.aspx.
-Updated July 24, 2018.
-Accessed July 6, 2021.
+Amount and schedule of baby formula feedings. www.healthychildren.org/English/ages-stages/baby/formula-feeding/Pages/Amount-and-Schedule-of-Formula-Feedings.aspx.
+Updated May 16, 2022.
+Accessed May 29, 2023.

 Parks EP, Shaikhkhalil A, Sainath NN, Mitchell JA, Brownell JN, Stallings VA.
 Feeding healthy infants, children, and adolescents.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 56.